sylvestb/WLZ/README.md

 ## Toy datasets
-In the folder `datasets` we have provided you with a toy dataset With the coordinates of London schools and another one with the coordinates of Amsterdam restaurants.
+In the folder `datasets` we have provided you with a toy dataset With the coordinates of London schools sourced from [GLC data](https://data.london.gov.uk/dataset/london-schools-atlas).
 Specifications of the input dataset are explained in the blog post.

 ## Examples
-* example1.py: From a set of hyperparameters, you obtain clusters with sizes roughly equal to N / `nclusters`
+* example1.py: From a set of hyperparameters, you obtain clusters with sizes roughly equal to N / `nclusters`.
+In practice: we ask for the creation of 6 hubs and find the optimal bucketing of schools into these hubs
 * example2.py: From a range of cluster sizes, you obtain the clusters hyperparameters to run the clustering code.
+In practice: we ask to find the best school hubs of size 20-30